OCDSpec/OCDSpec2/README.md

     * Auto-completion, just type "desc", "it", "expect", "expectInt", etc.
     * Templates for easy creation of testing targets and spec files
     * Highlights any lines with failed expectations
+* Catches exceptions
+    * This means it's probably compatible with OCMock now

 ## Example spec